side-projects-42/Resource-Store-2/Container/NZKAS/jenkins.io/content/blog/2013/2013-09-23-literate-builds-wtf.md

     That was just perfect.
 Time for a cup of tea

 The first section heading containing the word `build` identifies the section that is assumed to be the build instructions.
-(The keyword that is searched for is configurable, but not yet exposed in the literate plugin's UI).
+(The keyword that is searched for is configurable, but not yet exposed in the literate plugin’s UI).
 The following is also a valid `README.md` for printing hello world:

     Our super hello world project
     =============================